Senior Statistician, Statistical Sciences Group, US Army CCDC Armaments Center

 Principal Data Scientist, Systems Analysis Division, Systems Engineering Directorate

 Advisor: Jose Ramirez-Marquez

-Committee: Jose Ramirez-Marquez; Steve Hoffensen; Carlo Lipizzi; Frank Fisher
+Committee: Jose Ramirez-Marquez; Steve Hoffensen; Carlo Lipizzi; Donald Carlucci

-Dissertation: Data Synthesis for Probabilistic Model-Based Engineering of DoD Systems
+Dissertation: Analytics for Model-Based Engineering Trade Studies in the Development of DOD Systems

-Mr. Ray holds a B.S. in applied mathematics from the University of Rhode Island and an M.S. in statistical engineering from New Jersey Institute of Technology.
-He is currently a Ph.D. candidate in Systems Engineering at Stevens Institute of Technology, and a SERC Doctoral Fellow.
+Dr. Ray holds a B.S. in applied mathematics from the University of Rhode Island and an M.S. in statistical engineering from New Jersey Institute of Technology, and a Ph.D.
+Systems Engineering with an emphasis on Data Analytics from Stevens Institute of Technology.

 B. Chell, S. Hoffenson, D. Ray, R. Jones, M. Blackburn, “Optimizing for Mission Success using a Stochastic Gaming Simulation”, CSIAC Journal, (2019).

 B. Chell, D. Ray, “Analysis and Optimization of Mission-Level Stochastic Simulations with UAS Case-Study”, DATAWorks, (2018), Springfield, VA.

 C. Drake, D. Ray, “Screening Designs for Resource Constrained Deterministic M&S Experiments: A Munitions Case Study”, DATAWorks, (2019), Springfield, VA.

 D. Ray, “Uncertainty Quantification-driven Model-Based Engineering for DoD System Design and Evaluation”, SERC-SDSF, (2017), Washington, DC.